 ---|---|---|

-Greenlight Core | $4.99 | - Kids' debit cards for up to five kids - Educational app - Core financial tools - Granular parental controls (store-level and category-level) - Greenlight Savings Reward (up to 1% interest on Savings) - Ability to earn, save, spend, invest and give |
+Greenlight Core | $5.99 | - Greenlight debit cards for up to five kids - Educational app - Core financial tools - Granular parental controls (store-level and category-level) - Savings Reward: Earn 2% on savings - Ability to earn, save, spend, invest and give |

-Greenlight Infinity | $14.98 | Everything under the Greenlight Max Plan, plus: - Greenlight Savings Reward (up to 2% interest on Savings) - 1% Cash Back on purchases - Greenlight Black Card (modern, bold and black card) - Priority customer support - Identity theft protection (identity theft monitoring, alerting and restoration for the whole family) - Cell phone protection (coverage for damaged, lost or stolen phones for up to five kids) - Purchase protection (repair or replace Greenlight purchases that are stolen or damaged) |
+Greenlight Max | $9.98 | Everything under the Greenlight Core plan, plus: - Savings Reward: Earn 3% on savings - Investing platform (parents must approve all individual stock and ETF investments) - 1% cash back on purchases - Priority customer support - Identity theft protection (identity theft monitoring, alerting and restoration for the whole family) - Cell phone protection (coverage for damaged, lost or stolen phones for up to five kids) - Purchase protection (repair or replace Greenlight purchases that are stolen or damaged) - Greenlight Black Card (modern, bold and black card) |

-Greenlight App’s Fees and Load Limits
+Greenlight App’s Fee Schedule + Balance, Spend, and Load Limits

 All Fees | Amount | Details |